 Suraiya was perhaps the last of the great female singing stars of Hindi cinema.
 At the height of her fame in the late 1940s, she generated a hysteria comparable only to that of Rajesh Khanna in the late 1960s and early 1970s.
 Shop owners would down their shutters to see her starrers on the first day itself, crowds would throng outside her residence at Marine Drive in Bombay just to get a glimpse of her and actor Dharmendra, her biggest fan, recalls going to see Dillagi (1949) 40 times!

-Not one to give up, Suraiya made a short-lived comeback with Waaris (1954) and Mirza Ghalib (1954).
-The latter saw her finest dramatic performance as she made alive and vivid the role of the married Ghalib’s lover, a courtesan.
-Ghalib also saw some of her finest singing – Aah ko Chahiye Ek Umar, Nuktacheen Hai Gham-e-Dil, Dil-e-Nadan Tujhe Hua Kya Hai, Yeh Na Thi Humari Kismet etc. In fact India’s then Prime Minister Jawaharlal Nehru paid her the ultimate compliment by telling her she had brought Mirza Ghalib to life, “Tumne Mirza Ghalib ki Rooh ko Zinda Kar Diya.”
-That year she also scored heavily as a singer in Shama Parwana but the film did not do well.
-Still, her rendering of songs like Mera Dildar Na Milaya and Sham-e-Bahar Aayi proved her singing voice was as good as it had ever been.
+Not one to give up, Suraiya made a grand though short-lived comeback with Waaris (1954) and Mirza Ghalib (1954).
+The latter, a National Award winning film directed by Sohrab Modi, saw her finest dramatic performance as she made alive and vivid the role of the married Ghalib’s lover, a courtesan.
+Ghalib also saw some of her finest singing – Aah Ko Chahiye Ek Umar, Nuktacheen Hai Gham-e-Dil, Dil-e-Nadan Tujhe Hua Kya Hai, Yeh Na Thi Humari Kismet among others.
+In fact India’s then Prime Minister Jawaharlal Nehru paid her the ultimate compliment by telling her she had brought Mirza Ghalib to life, “Tumne Mirza Ghalib ki Rooh ko Zinda Kar Diya.”
+That year she also scored heavily as a singer in Shama Parwana and Bilwamangal but the films, co-starring Shammi Kapoor and CH Atma respectively, did not do well.
+Still, her rendering of songs like Mera Dildar Na Milaya and Sham-e-Bahar Aayi in the former and Hum Ishq Ke Maron Ko proved her singing voice was as good as it had ever been.